jurekledzinski/Dictionary/README.md

 npm run serve - run locally build version
 ```

-Service worker is adjusted to work only on production to avoid caching in development phase, npm run serve will create build folder and run it.
+Service workers are adjusted to work only on production to avoid caching in development phase, npm run serve will create build folder and run it.

 #### See live